Pacu Fish Ribs

 They purchase their Pacu ribs from Samuels & Son Seafood Company so I looked up their web site and here is what they say, “Pacu grows very fast to very large sizes.
 They can eat almost any food, and are now being raised in huge fish farms throughout the world as a food fish, especially in Brazil.”

-“The large and meaty pacu ribs, whether fired, grilled or barbequed on a spit are a unique, and highly appreciated delicacy.
-Whole pacu is normally prepared by oven baking or grilling on the barbeque.”
+“The large and meaty pacu ribs, whether fired, grilled or barbecued on a spit are a unique, and highly appreciated delicacy.
+Whole pacu is normally prepared by oven baking or grilling on the barbecue.”

 When our food arrived, I couldn’t believe how much the Pacu looked like barbecued ribs.
 They were stacked up on the plate the same way I’ve been served bbq ribs in restaurants.
 They were glazed with a rich barbecue sauce that had a hint of chipotle in it that gave it a tangy spiciness.
 What a great summer alternative to barbecue ribs.